Shulyaka/watercounter/README.md

 3. Copy `bin/counter` and `bin/valve` CLI scripts to your device and make them executable
 4. Copy the contents of www/ directory to the root directory of your web server

+Configuration:
+1. Create a configuration file with the following format: `/etc/watercounter/counter{GPIO}_{CLASS}_{NAME}` GPIO is the gpio number, CLASS is either "hot" or "cold" (only affects a background picture) and the NAME is any name you want.
+2. Optionally create a shortcut shell scripts that invoke `/bin/counter` and `/bin/valve` with the appropriate arguments.
+See `bin/cold`, `bin/hot` and `bin/toilet` for examples.

 Collectd integration:
 1. Add the following to your /etc/collectd.conf:
 ```